 One client has two different websites with different URLs.
-There is different content, same type of business but different brands but same business name.
-I am going to call them the old URL and new URL to protect the innocent.
-I will refer to the URL’s the same so not to confuse you or me.
+There is different content, the same type of business but different brands but the same business name.
+I am going to call them the old URL and the new URL to protect the innocent.
+I will refer to the URL’s the same so as not to confuse you or me.

 SEO Case Study: The Old URL

 So the old URL has been around for more years than I know.
 The product on the old URL has been sold and it has not been updated in YEARS.
 The old URL was at the top of Google search and never blinked during any Google update.
 Which always bugged the living crap out of me, this thing could take a Nuclear blast and just shake it off.
 I am so not kidding.
 This site has old antiquated code, content and has flash on it.
 This, in all honesty, should have tanked it a long time ago.

 SEO Case Study: The New URL